-2. Roles, Duties and Responsibilities of the Board of Directors objectives and Articles of Association.
+2. Roles, Duties and Responsibilities of the Board of Directors

+The company stipulated that the Board of Directors complied with "the Code of Best Practices" for directors of listed companies under the guidelines of SET.
+The Board must understand and be aware of their roles and responsibilities as well as carry out their assignments in accordance with relevant laws, the company's objectives and Articles of Association.
 They should direct the company in accordance with resolutions of the shareholders' meeting with honesty, integrity, while seriously taking into consideration the interests of the company and shareholders.
 The Board of Directors would act as the policymaker who determined business targets, operating plans and budgets of the company as well as supervise the management team to operate the business according to specified policies, plans and budgets.
 It should also ensure that the plan be effectively and efficiently executed for the best benefits of the company and shareholders.